1. Corporate Information

 • Impairment of financial assets

-use of a provision matrix constructed on the basis of historical credit loss experience and adjusted for forward-looking information as permitted under Ind AS 109.
+Loss allowance for expected credit losses is recognised for financial assets measured at amortised cost and fair value.
 The amount of expected credit losses (or reversal) that is required to adjust the loss allowance at the reporting date is recognized as an impairment gain or loss in the Statement of Profit and Loss.
+The Company recognises life time expected credit losses for all trade receivables that do not constitute a financing transaction.

 • Derecognition of financial assets